sara-nl/docker-1.9.1/README.md

     % docker run -ti --net=routed --ip-address=10.1.2.3/32 ubuntu /bin/bash

+Also labels can be used to use the routed network mode, this allows to use the standard docker cli.

+    % docker run -ti --label ip-address=10.1.2.3/32 ubuntu /bin/bash

 ## Contact us

 Give it a try and reach us in [docker@medallia.com](mailto:docker@medallia.com)